ESSAY WRITING (GRADES 3-8)

 ESSAY WRITING II (Gr.
 4-6)

-In this course, students will refine and build upon previously learned knowledge and skills to write increasingly complex, multiple-paragraph essays.
-We will focus on writing three main types of essays: narrative, explanatory and persuasive.
-They will also try their hand at creative (free form) writing.
+The class will focus on writing three main types of essays: narrative, explanatory and persuasive.
+Students will also try their hand at creative (free form) writing.
 They will master writing essays that contain formal introductions, ample supporting evidence, and conclusions.
 Students will learn more advanced writing techniques to express their thoughts clearly and precisely to make writing come alive.
 They will experiment with various types of essay leads (e.g., an astonishing fact, a dramatic scene).
 They discover how to evaluate writing and conduct research.
-As they learn different techniques and write for different purposes, their writing will take on their individual style and voice.
+By the end of the course, students will have a deep understanding of essay writing and will be equipped with the skills needed to tackle more challenging writing tasks in the future.

 ESSAY WRITING III (Gr.
 6-8)